NSO-developer/nso-gitbook/a10-acos/README-ned-settings.md

       Path to openssh formatted private key file.

+    - connection ssh keep-alive-interval <seconds> (default 0)

+      Configure SSH client keep alive interval in seconds, default 0 (i.e. no keep-alive).
+The keep-alive is implemented in the client by sending an ssh 'ignore' message on the given interval.

     - connection number-of-retries <uint8> (default 0)

       Configure max number of extra retries the NED will try to connect to the device before giving